US files war crime charges against Russians accused of torturing an American in the Ukraine invasion

-WASHINGTON (AP) – The Justice Department on Wednesday said it has filed war crime charges against four members of the Russian military accused of abducting and torturing an American during the invasion of Ukraine in a case that’s the first of its kind.
+WASHINGTON (AP) — Four Russian men accused of torturing an American during the invasion of Ukraine have been charged with war crimes in a first-of-its-kind case, the Justice Department announced on Wednesday.

+It is the first prosecution against members of the Russian armed forces in connection with atrocities during Moscow’s war against Ukraine and it is the first time the Justice Department has brought charges under a nearly 30-year-old statute that makes it a crime to subject an American to torture or inhumane treatment during a war.

+The charges are largely symbolic for now, given the unlikely prospects of the department bringing any of the four defendants, who are fugitives, into custody.
+But U.S. officials described the case as a history-making moment in their investigation into Russian war crimes.
+More charges could be coming.

+He said the American people and their government have a long memory.
+“We will not forget the atrocities in Ukraine.
+And we will never stop working to bring those responsible to justice,” the nation’s top law enforcement official said.

+The four Russians are identified as members of the Russian armed forces or its proxy units.
+Two are described as commanding officers.

-The four Russians are accused of kidnapping the American from his home in a Ukrainian village in 2022.
-The American was beaten and interrogated while being held for 10 days at a Russian military compound, before eventually being evacuated with his wife, who is Ukrainian, U.S. authorities said.
+The Russians are accused of kidnapping an American man from his home in a Ukrainian village in 2022.
+The American was beaten and interrogated while being held for 10 days at a Russian military compound, before eventually being evacuated with his wife, who’s Ukrainian, U.S. authorities said.

 The American told federal agents who had traveled to Ukraine last year as part of an investigation that the Russian soldiers had abducted him, stripped him naked, pointed a gun at his head and badly beaten him, Homeland Security Secretary Alejandro Mayorkas said.